jonegil/gui-with-gio/egg_timer/07_progressbar.md

 // is the egg boiling?
 var boiling bool
 ```
 We want to flip that boolean when the start button is clicked.
-Thus we listen for a `app.FrameEvent` from the GUI and check if `startButton.Clicked()` is true.
+Thus we listen for a `app.FrameEvent` from the GUI and check if `startButton.Clicked()` is true:

 ```go
 case system.FrameEvent: